 - The amount of the loan will be determined by the need of the student, but in no case can it exceed $1,500.

 |Loan Terms, Interest Rates, and Repayment Terms

 - An annual interest rate of 3% will accrue on the loan beginning on the day the student receives the loan and ending when the loan has been paid in full.

 - The repayment date of all loans originating in the fall and winter terms will be negotiated with the student, but it will not be extended beyond August 1 of the academic year in which the Loan originates; loans originating during the spring and/or summer terms must be repaid by December 1.

 - Students may receive only one U-M International Student Loan per academic year.

 - Students must not have outstanding University Loans in excess of $2,500 (this includes any combination of Emergency Loans, University Loans, and International Loans).

 (return to top of page)

 For more information concerning financial aid and private scholarships for international students, we suggest that you contact:

-If you have already been admitted to the University of Michigan, you should also contact your U-M school/college or department and the University of Michigan International Center.
+If you have already been admitted to the University of Michigan, you should also contact your U-M school/college or department for other possible funding sources.